Browse by airline

 Type in your origin and destination city and we will give you the best flight route options based on flight time and connection time along with airline and airports delays.

-ORK to FAO flights and routes map ORK to FAO.
-All flight routes from Cork, Ireland to Faro Airport, Portugal.
-These routes are operated by 5 different airlines.
-You can either fly non-stop with Aer Lingus or Ryanair, or choose from 2 different transit flights.
+ORK to FAO flights and routes map ORK to FAO – All flight route options from Cork, Ireland to Faro Airport, Portugal.
+These routes are operated by 4 airlines.
+Fly non-stop with Aer Lingus or Ryanair, or choose from 1 different stopover flights.
 The shortest flight time is 2 hours and 35 minutes.
+See the full flight schedule and time table, including departure times, airlines and stopover details to find the best option for you.

 From